-What is Funeral Insurance?
+What is a Funeral Insurance Plan?

 Funeral Insurance can be a number of things.
 It’s essentially a life insurance policy that pays out on death, with the sum being used to cover some or all of the funeral costs and expenses.

-However, in recent years, the amount payable by this cover has reduced to a level that’s insufficient to cover the cost.
+However, in recent years, the amount payable by this cover has been reduced to a level that’s insufficient to cover the cost.

 How much does a Funeral cost?

 Funeral costs can run across a spectrum, where the location of the funeral can matter as much as the type of funeral you or your family will choose.

 To put the credit union payment into context, an average coffin can cost €1,500; an average funeral can cost €4,062, but this doesn’t include the ceremony or burial/removal.